HowcanoeWang/siyuan-plugin-background-cover/README_en_US.md

 <details open>
 <summary><b>July 2023</b></summary>

+**23.07.26**

+* Optimize file hash logic
+* Fix the issue of the invisible setting button in the marketplace
+* Use global variables to simplify function parameters (remove some PluginInstance parameters)

 **23.07.25**

 * Change from deleting images to adding them to configs.json when redundant images are found in the cache but meet the hash criteria, in order to handle cross-device synchronization.